admin-shell-io/aasx-package-explorer/src/AasxPluginPlotting/help/Readme.md

 The Time-series plot items are mostly controlled by the structure and semanticIds of the Submodel time series.
-Only minor graphical hints are given by Qualifiers `TimeSeries.Args`.
+Only minor graphical hints are given by Extensions `TimeSeries.Args`.
 As the data is kept in SME structures and may be hold by a server, re-loading of the plugin will also keep the display identical, as no buffers are cleared.
 AAS events `StructuralChange`and `UpdateValue`